Bune Information

 Align your request with moral and ethical considerations.
 The relationship with Bune is one of exchange and respect.
 Requests should align with a broader understanding of balance and the potential repercussions of one’s desires.

-Whilst we don’t follow the belief that asking for physical wealth is inherently bad, the way we as a people react to having wealth can be harmful, with excess wealth often leading to boredom, lack of direction, depression and addiction.
+Whilst we don’t follow the belief that asking for physical wealth is inherently bad, the way we as a people react to having wealth can be harmful, with excess wealth often leading to boredom, complacency, lack of direction, depression and addiction.

 Cultural Sensitivity: